smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

 Forces EIP-1559 transaction mode for all chains.
 Enabling EIP-1559 mode can help reduce gas costs on chains that support it.
+This is supported only on official Ethereum mainnet and testnets.
+It is not recommended to enable this setting on Polygon because the EIP-1559 fee market appears to be broken on all Polygon chains and EIP-1559 transactions are less likely to be included than legacy transactions.

 #### Technical details

 Chainlink nodes include experimental support for submitting transactions using type 0x2 (EIP-1559) envelope.

-EIP-1559 mode is off by default but can be enabled on a per-chain basis or globally.
+EIP-1559 mode is enabled by default on the Ethereum Mainnet, but can be enabled on a per-chain basis or globally.

 This might help to save gas on spikes.
 Chainlink nodes should react faster on the upleg and avoid overpaying on the downleg.
 It might also be possible to set `BLOCK_HISTORY_ESTIMATOR_BATCH_SIZE` to a smaller value such as 12 or even 6 because tip cap should be a more consistent indicator of inclusion time than total gas price.
 This would make Chainlink nodes more responsive and should reduce response time variance.
 Some experimentation is required to find optimum settings.